YangLe-L/Lim-Portfolio/Dataviz3&4.md

 ## C. Second Cut
 ### **Elizabeth Warren Is A Popular Second Choice Candidate Among the Democrats**
-#### If the preferred candidate of the Democrats does not win, Senator Warren might get enough votes to
+#### If the preferred candidate of the Democrats does not win, Senator Warren might get enough votes to rise to the top
 % of 1st Choice Candidate's Supporters Who Are Considering
 <p align="left">
   <img src="https://raw.githubusercontent.com/YangLe-L/Lim-Portfolio/master/img3.JPG" width= "847"> </p>